gruenerapfel10/LeapExams/ARCHITECTURE.md

 2. Reading page fetches the appropriate UI component using the factory
 3. When content generation starts, the appropriate handler is created using the factory
 4. The handler provides exam-specific prompts and schemas to the AI service
+5. The handler selects appropriate question modals based on the content
-5. The generated content is rendered using the specialized UI component
+6. The generated content is rendered using the specialized UI component
+7. Each question is rendered by the `QuestionRenderer` based on its modal type

 ## Extension Points

-To add a new exam type:
+### Adding a New Exam Type

 1. Add a new type to `EXAM_TYPES` in constants
 2. Create specialized schemas in `lib/reading/types.ts`